calebcrouse3/spending-tracker/README.md

 from the categorized data where the most popular categories for each pretty description is used

 ### TODO:
-- Module to make retroactive updates to categories.
-If change in category submitted through tool, retroactively update or remove descriptions from all effected transactions
+- Category manager.
+Module to make retroactive updates to categories.
+If change in category submitted through tool, retroactively update or remove descriptions from all effected transactions, also update transactions file
 - visualizations